engulf1748/voyna/README.md

 Voyna is an open-source search engine, presently in the works.

+## Development

+Note that Voyna is in its very nascency--it is not suitable for your day-to-day usage.
+As of now, the crawler will almost certainly crash after creating a spate of goroutines.

+Run `go run .` in the project's root to start the crawler and processor.
+Then run `go run ./server/` to start the search server.
+Make sure to set your `DEV` environment variable to `true`: this gives you easy-to-read results.
+You can then query Voyna in the following way: `curl 'localhost:8080/search?q=openbsd'`.
+The 'q' query parameter represents your search query.

 ## Why?

 Today's search engines do not always yield great results--even Google.
 Google's algorithm (the singular "algorithm" is somewhat of a misnomer, as there is never a single algorithm for a complex system), Hummingbird, emphasizes context and meaning of text appearing on websites.
 Needless to say, there are very likely multiple other parts to Hummingbird--PageRank and "authority centers", for instance.
 Let us have a look at some sub-par (subjectively) results returned by Google.